approvers/devlaza-back/README.md

 - sites: String
 - tags: String

-If you wanna set some sites and tags, you must divide it `+`.
+If you want to specify multiple sites and tags, they need to be separated by `+`.

-Sites format is `title,url`
+Format of sites is `title,url`

 ### Get all projects
 GET `http://localhost:8080/projects/`